ERES And Vonovia: 2 Possibilities For Residential REITs In Europe

 Thesis

-Vonovia has all the trademarks of a successful investment for long term investors.
+Vonovia has all the trademarks of a successful investment for long-term investors.
 The company is growing profitably, FFO is increasing at a steady pace and the company has been generous in rewarding unitholders with an increasing dividend.

 The only issue with Vonovia is the valuation.
 The company is currently trading around 46 euros per share, a P/FFO of over 20.
 Dividend yield, while growing at a good pace, is only 3.40%.
 This will surely not impress investors who turn to REITs for high yields, though the impressive growth rate partially makes up for this shortcoming.